 Philosophy Ethics Minor: The ethics minor comprises at least 24 credits of philosophy and ethics courses, 12 of which are upper division.
 Please email Devora Shapiro at firstname.lastname@example.org with further questions.

 Philosophy Rhetoric and Reason Minor: the rhetoric and reason minor is part of an interdisciplinary program comprised of courses drawn from the humanities, social and natural sciences.
 A minor in rhetoric and reason provides a foundation in thinking creatively and analytically.
 The program engages students in the pursuit of the practical and theoretical questions at the heart of human interactions and endeavors.

 Spanish Minor: The Spanish Minor adds valuable foreign language and cultural competency and international or multicultural experience to knowledge in other disciplines and major degree areas, and helps prepare students for careers in government or civil service, law and law enforcement, health and human services, travel and tourism, international business, and education.

 Native American Studies Certificate: At 36 credits, this program is a bit more in-depth than the minor.
 A Certificate in Native American Studies prepares students to work effectively in Indian country.
-Students will leaved equipped with the requisite knowledge and experience for any number of career paths, in addition to fostering personal growth and enrichment.
+Students will leave equipped with the requisite knowledge and experience for any number of career paths, in addition to fostering personal growth and enrichment.